RagtagOpen/cta-aggregator-docs/source/includes/_authentication.md

 # Authentication

+Reading from the CTA Aggregator requires no authentication.
+However, if you want to create a resource, you will need to register your app and obtain a developer key and secret.

+Once you have these, you can obtain autheorization tokens from the `/authorize` endpoint.

-This API follows the [JWT spec.](https://tools.ietf.org/html/rfc7519) For more information regarding this standard consult RFC7519.
+The CTA Aggregator API follows the [JWT spec.](https://tools.ietf.org/html/rfc7519) For more information regarding this standard consult RFC7519.
 The authentication flow for the cta-aggregator proceeds as follows:

 ## Successful Authentication
 > To authenticate, use the following example.
 > Make sure to replace `api-key` with your API key and `api-secret` with your API secret